Yuchen413/CertPhash/README.md

 ### Empirical attacks
 #### Empirical collision attacks
-To perform empirical collision attacks, first derive the hash values of a dataset of choice using `utils/compute_dataset_hashes.py` (only need once), and then run `attack/adv1_collision_attack.py` to perform empirical collision attacks.
+To perform empirical collision attacks, first derive the hash values of a dataset of choice using `utils/compute_dataset_hashes.py` (you only need to do so once), and then run `attack/adv1_collision_attack.py` to perform empirical collision attacks.

 Please refer to the scripts provided by `attack/adv1.sh` for more detailed command lines.